ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 # RNA-seq

-RNA-seq (RNA Sequencing) is the standard method for analyzing the **transcriptome**—the complete set of RNA transcripts in a cell or population of cells at a specific moment.
+RNA-seq (RNA Sequencing) is the standard method for analyzing the **transcriptome**, i.e. the complete set of RNA transcripts in a cell or population of cells at a specific moment.
 Unlike the genome, which is relatively static, the transcriptome is highly dynamic, changing in response to environmental factors, drugs, or disease states.

 The primary goal of RNA-seq is typically **Differential Expression Analysis**: identifying changes in gene expression between two conditions.

 ## Spike-in Control

-While spike-in normalization is not required for every RNA-seq experiment, it becomes essential when the biological condition being studied may cause global transcriptome shifts.
-For example, when using treatments that change overall transcription, or for comparisons between cell types with very different amounts of RNA (for a general introduction, see the [library preparation](../01_NGS_Foundations_&_Pre-processing/03_library_preparation.md) section).
+While spike-in normalization is not required for every RNA-seq experiment, it becomes essential when the biological condition being studied may cause global transcriptome shifts, for example, when using treatments that change overall transcription, or for comparisons between cell types with very different amounts of RNA (for a general introduction, see the [library preparation](../01_NGS_Foundations_&_Pre-processing/03_library_preparation.md) section).
 In these cases, standard normalization tools like DESeq2 are insufficient, as they assume that the overall transcriptome composition is comparable across samples and that only a subset of genes differ between conditions.

 In RNA-seq, spike-in is added in the form of synthetic RNA molecules (most commonly the ERCC (External RNA Controls Consortium) spike-in mix).
 These are added directly to the RNA sample before library preparation begins, ensuring they undergo the same retrotranscription, fragmentation, adapter ligation, and amplification steps as the endogenous RNA.